twoelevenjay/woocommerce-discontinued-products/readme.md

 ### Features:

-* Flag a product as discontinued
+* Flag a product as discontinued.
-* Remove add to cart and related functionality like add to wishlist
+* Remove add to cart and related functionality like add to wish list.
-* Hide product from shop, archive, and search pages
+* Optionally hide product from shop, archive, and / or search pages, with the ability to override this on a per product bases.
-* Keep discontinued product pages live for SEO purposes
+* Keep discontinued product pages live for SEO purposes.
+* Set text to show on discontinued products globally or on a per product basis.
-* Choose one or more products to suggest as alternatives to discontinued products
+* Choose one or more products to suggest as alternatives to discontinued products.
+* Set text for alternative products globally or on a per product basis.

 ### Translation
 * None yet, but all are welcome